juazugas/Turnos/README.md

 Implementing the sync adapter, checks once a day content from internet.

-<h2>Changes</h2>

-- Change reading the shifts from the Google sheet document like the team list.
-- New Card view to show the current support week.

 <h2>To Do</h2>

 - Show synchronization errors with snackbar pattern (http://www.materialdoc.com/snackbar/).